Table of Contents

 The app will prompt you to select a client.
 Then you can add additional information like the issued date (if you leave this drop down blank, the date the invoice is sent will be populated here) and the payment terms.
 If you have any invoice custom fields, they can be filled out in the additional information section.

 Since this is a one-off invoice, no line items are pulled from an existing job.
 You will need to manually add the line items by clicking the green Add Line Item button.
-When you add a line item, you can adjust the name, description, quantity, unit cost and cost.
+When you add a line item, you can adjust the name, description, quantity, unit price and cost.

 If you need to add any discounts (either as a dollar amount or a percentage), it can be added below the subtotal.
 You can also select an existing tax rate or create a new tax rate by choosing the option for new tax rate from the tax dropdown.
 The total of the invoice will reflect any discount or taxes added to the invoice.
 There is also a field for a client message that you can use to add any other relevant information to the client.